 Why constipation causes UTI

 Here are three main reasons why constipation increases the risk of UTI:

 1. Bladder obstruction

 Your rectum and your colon are right behind your bladder.
 If you accumulate the waste, the rectum (with the stool) starts pressing on the bladder.
 Therefore this might prevent you from emptying your bladder completely when you pee.
-The longer the urine sits in the bladder, the greater chance that bacteria will colonize in the urine leading to UTI.
+The longer the urine sits in the bladder, the greater chance that bacteria will grow in the urine leading to UTI.

 2. Backward urine flows